Citron-crested cockatoo

-The citron-crested cockatoo (Cacatua sulphurea citrinocristata) is a medium-sized cockatoo with an orange crest, dark grey beak, pale orange ear patches, and strong feet and claws.
+The citron-crested cockatoo (Cacatua citrinocristata) is a medium-sized cockatoo with an orange crest, dark grey beak, pale orange ear patches, and strong feet and claws.
 The underside of the larger wing and tail feathers have a pale yellow color.
 The eyelid color is a very light blue.
 Both sexes are similar.
-Females have a coppered colored eye where as the male has a very dark black eye.
+Females have a copper colored eye where as the male has a very dark black eye.

-The smallest of the yellow-crested cockatoo subspecies, it is endemic to Sumba in the Lesser Sunda Islands in Indonesia.
+They are endemic to Sumba in the Lesser Sunda Islands in Indonesia.
 The diet consists mainly of seeds, buds, fruits, nuts and herbaceous plants.

-In 2022, Birdlife International recognized the citron-crested cockatoo as a separate species, Cacatua citrinocristata.
+In 2022, Birdlife International recognized the citron-crested cockatoo as a separate species, Cacatua citrinocristata, assessed as Critically Endangered, while the International Ornithological Congress designated it to be a species in 2023.

 Conservation status

 The citron-crested cockatoo is a critically endangered bird whose population has declined due to habitat loss and illegal trapping for the cage-bird trade.
 A 1993 survey of Sumba estimated the species' numbers at less than 2,000 individuals.
-By 2012, the estimate had dropped to 563.
-Together with the other subspecies of the yellow-crested cockatoo, it is listed in appendix I of the CITES list.
+By 2012, the estimate had dropped to 563, and as of 2019 the population numbers are estimated to be 1,200-2,000 individuals with 800-1,320 mature individuals.
+It is listed in appendix I of the CITES list.
 Consequently, international trade is strongly regulated and trade in wild caught citron-crested cockatoos is illegal.